This is a huge week for trail & ultra! Here’s what you need to know:

 • Solid sock, but not a standout in any one area

-The Feetures Elite Ultra Light Mini Crew is another great crew sock that is ideal for the trails.
-It has light cushioning targeted compression around the arch and maintains a snug fit that doesn’t create hot spots.
-It also has an anatomical design with dedicated left and right socks.
+The Feetures Elite Ultra Light Mini Crew is another great crew sock ideal for the trails.
+It has light cushioning with targeted compression around the arch and maintains a snug fit that doesn’t create hot spots.
+It also has an anatomical design with a dedicated left and right sock.
 Like the top picks in this guide, this sock hugs the foot comfortably, wicks sweat, and dries quickly.
-It doesn’t slip, or bunch, and its crew height provides extra protection from rocks, mud, dust, and brush on the trail.
+It doesn’t slip or bunch, and its crew height protects from rocks, mud, dust, and brush on the trail.

 Material: 91% nylon, 9% spandex (these percentages have some minor variation depending on color)